280 Rem. vs 7mm-08 Rem.

 The 7mm-08 Winchester has a case length of 2.035”, while the .280 Remington is just a bit shorter at 2.015”.
 However, the case for the .280 Remington has more space thanks to its shoulder angle.
 This means that the .280 Remington is often better at handling heavier bullets of 160-175 grains.
 These can still be shot decently in the 7mm-08 Remington, but they have to be more compressed.

 The 7mm-08 Remington was initially released as a wildcat cartridge and can be chambered in a short-action rifle.
 The .280 Remington is intended for standard-length action rifles.
 This means that the .280 Remington is going to need a larger gun in order to fire.
+The differences in action length can also affect ejection and cycling speed.
 If you’re planning on taking long trips through the backcountry, the extra ounces (or even pounds) can make a significant difference.

 Which Caliber is Best?